Our board-certified anesthesiologists are all fellowship trained in Interventional Pain Medicine.

 Analgesics and physical therapy are useful treatments for cervical facet pain.
 For those with symptoms that won’t go away with simple measures like these, image-guided injections (medial branch blocks) are useful to confirm diagnosis.
 Denervation of the cervical facet joints with radiofrequency ablation is a safe and effective procedure that can result in pain relief for up to a year.

-What is Degenerative Disc Disease, really?
+What is Degenerative Disk Disease, really?

 Information on less common types of pain